 Students will attend 8 day residencies at the beginning of each semester.
+Residency participation is onsite in Plainfield, Vermont or virtually from home.
 During this time, in collaboration with faculty, students will craft study plans which guide their individually designed learning goals and activities.
 One-to-one work with faculty, as well as collaborative and group learning, takes place over the course of 15 week semesters.

 To earn the MFA in Interdisciplinary Arts degree, students must successfully fulfill the program’s Degree Requirements, which include:

 - Fulfillment of the Degree Criteria supports their holistic, integrated development of expressive, aesthetic, and process skills; critical exploration and articulation of their practice within historical, theoretical, cultural and other relevant contexts; and strategies for ethical engagement with audience, communities, and the world.